 First there was Aphrodite’s Child and its mad fusions of extreme psychedelia and extreme pop.
-Eventually, there was Academy Award winning soundtrack stuff so definitive it’s since become kind of a cliché.
+Eventually, there was an Academy Award winning soundtrack so definitive it’s since become kind of a cliché.
 In the middle somewhere is Earth, Vangelis Papathanasiou‘s first solo album, where the two extremes fuse and find all kinds of room to move.
 Aeons of it as We Were All Uprooted attests, both ethereal and grounded, like history itself shrouded in mist, the clues buried in the earth.

 “Speaking of reggae, I’d be lying if I said the Clash weren’t one of my key entry points, still to this day maybe the only white reggae band that ever truly mattered.
 Because somehow or other, they got well past the easy, stoned sunshine grooves, found the depth of it.
 Like Sean Flynn (concerning Errol Flynn’s son, a photojournalist who was killed on the job in the Cambodian spillover of the Vietnam war) a song which maybe isn’t reggae at all, but it’s definitely dub, high and somewhat ethereal, like you’re floating above all the horror below, finding just enough altitude to see some beauty without denying any of the tragedy.”
 (Philip Random)